Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

     ![imagesinrepo](img/imagesinrepo.png)

 4. Switch back to the VSTS portal.
-Click on the **Releases** section on the **Build & Releases** tab, and double-click on the latest release.
+Click on the **Releases** section on the **Build & Releases** tab, and click on the latest release.
 Click on the **Logs** section to see the release summary.

     ![releaseinprog](img/releaseinprog.png)

     ![release_summary1](img/release_summary1.png)

-5. Once the release is complete, launch the command prompt and run the below command to see the pods running in AKS:
+5. Once the release is complete, open the putty session to the Cent OS VM and run the below command to see the pods running in AKS:

     `**kubectl get pods`